Kremenchuk: History

-During World War II (1939-1945), Kremenchuk suffered heavily under Nazi occupation.
-It was occupied from September 15, 1941, to September 29, 1943.
+During World War II (1939–1945), Kremenchuk suffered heavily under Nazi occupation.
+It was occupied from 15 September 1941, to 29 September 1943.
 More than 90% of the city's buildings were leveled over the course of the war.
 29 September, the day when the city was liberated from the Nazis in 1943, is celebrated in Kremenchuk as City Day.
 Despite a remarkable post-war recovery and a healthier economy, Kremenchuk lacks much of the architectural charm and distinctly Ukrainian (rather than Russian) character of its sister city, the oblast capital of Poltava.

 During the Cold War, Kremenchuk became the headquarters for the 43rd Rocket Division of the 43rd Army of the Soviet Strategic Rocket Forces.
 The division was equipped with R-12 Dvina intercontinental ballistic missiles.

-In 1975 the city of Kryukiv was merged with Kremenchuk, while Kremenchuk was divided in two raions in city.
+In 1975 the city of Kriukiv was merged with Kremenchuk, while Kremenchuk was divided in two raions in city.

-In 2014 during the mass demolition of monuments to Vladimir Lenin in Ukraine, in the city were removed two monuments of the Russian Communist leader in the city center and near the Kryukiv Railcar Factory.
+In 2014 during the mass demolition of monuments to Vladimir Lenin in Ukraine, in the city were removed two monuments of the Russian Communist leader in the city center and near the Kriukiv Railcar Factory.

-Oleh Babayev, the mayor of Kremenchuk was assassinated on July 26, 2014.
+Oleh Babayev, the mayor of Kremenchuk was assassinated on 26 July 2014.
 Oleh Babayev opposed separatism and promoted national unity, prior to becoming mayor he was a member of the Batkivshchyna political party which opposed Victor Yanukovich.
 His political views and Kremenchuk's large industrial base may have been the motivation for the attack.

 During the 2014 pro-Russian unrest in Ukraine security at the Kremenchuk Reservoir was heightened as it was seen as a possible target for saboteurs.

+Until 18 July 2020, Kremenchuk was designated as a city of oblast significance and did not belong to Kremenchuk Raion even though it was the center of the raion.
+As part of the administrative reform of Ukraine, which reduced the number of raions of Poltava Oblast to four, the city was merged into Kremenchuk Raion.